aldor007/mkaciuba-com/content/blog/posts/homelab-2022-part-2.md

 # Secrets management - vault

-Most of my projects are open source but still I need to use some kind of tool to store my credentials for S3 etc I do not store them in git, for secrets store I'm using [Hashicorp vault](https://www.vaultproject.io/) to be precise Banzai version of it
+Most of my projects are open source, but still I need to use some kind of tool to store my credentials for S3, etc I do not store them in git, for secrets store I'm using [Hashicorp vault](https://www.vaultproject.io/), to be precise Banzai version of it
 [bank vault](https://github.com/banzaicloud/bank-vaults)

 ##  Installation of bank-vault - operator